 Shrivatsa joined Watsi on April 7th, 2014.
-Eleven months ago, Shrivatsa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Shrivatsa's most recent donation traveled 9,100 miles to support Carlens, a three-year-old boy from Haiti, to fund heart surgery and grow up healthy.
+Two years ago, Shrivatsa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Shrivatsa's most recent donation traveled 2,700 miles to support Abdunasir, a beautiful 20-month-old boy from Ethiopia, to fund corrective surgery for his birth condition.

 Carlens is a three-year-old boy from Haiti.
 He lives with his parents and three siblings in a neighborhood in the capital city.
 He likes playing with blocks and drawing pictures.
 Carlens was born with a condition called aortic valve stenosis, in which one of the four valves of his heart is too small to allow blood to flow through normally.
 This causes his heart to work too hard, leaving him feeling sick and weak.
 Fortunately, our medical partner, Haiti Cardiac Alliance, is helping Carlens to receive treatment.
 On September 9th, doctors will use a catheter with a balloon at the end to stretch the valve open so that his heart can pump blood more normally.
 Now, his family needs help to raise $1,500 towards the cost of his procedure and care.
 Carlens' mother shared, "we are very hopeful that our son will have more energy and will become stronger after his surgery!"